Continuous integration for Android projects

 job.
 All subsequent jobs will use the same executor, and the cache restoration steps are also the same.

 as the executor.
+The project uses large

 command).
-The system-image
+The system_image

 tool.